About the B.A. & B.S. in Chemistry

 - Preparation for health professions, including medicine

 - Preparation for teaching with secondary education certification

 - 3+2 five-year accelerated program with master's in Forensic Science

 - Opportunities to study abroad at some of the top universities around the world

-Degree options include a Bachelor of Arts in Chemistry, a Bachelor of Science in Chemistry, and a Bachelor of Science in Chemistry and Business.
+Degree options include a Bachelor of Arts or a Bachelor of Science in Chemistry.

 The Bachelor of Arts in Chemistry features three concentrations.
 The Chemical Professions Concentration prepares students for chemical allied professions.
 The Health Professions Concentration prepares students for medical, dental, osteopathic and veterinary graduate programs or paramedical professions.
 The Forensic Science Concentration is designed for students who intend to pursue graduate study in Arcadia’s Forensic Science master’s program.

 Arcadia’s programs include a variety of internship opportunities.
 The Chemistry program at Arcadia University is accredited by the American Chemical Society (ACS).
 Recent graduates have entered regional medical schools and graduate and doctoral programs at Princeton University, University of Maryland, University of Michigan, Cornell University, and the University of Notre Dame, among others.

 The Bachelor of Science in Chemistry consists of core courses in Chemistry, Mathematics and Physics.
 The program prepares students for graduate work in chemistry, forensic science or chemical allied sciences, for professional employment in industrial chemical research and development, for professional medical programs, and for secondary and post-secondary teaching.